bschaatsbergen/terraformbyexample/content/posts/modules.md

 }
 ```

-It's good to note that modules should be logical abstractions.
-To achieve that, we should use variables.
-In the next section we will learn how to use variables and how they can help us to create such a logical abstraction.
+In the next section we will learn how to use variables and how they can help us to create logical abstractions from our Terraform modules.

 **Continue to [Variables](../variables)**